angular/angular/aio/content/guide/architecture.md

 ## Modules

 Angular *NgModules* differ from and complement JavaScript (ES2015) modules.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
-An NgModule can associate its components with related code, such as services, to form functional units.
+A NgModule can associate its components with related code, such as services, to form functional units.

 Every Angular app has a *root module*, conventionally named `AppModule`, which provides the bootstrap mechanism that launches the application.
 An app typically contains many functional modules.